A man, smiling with a blue button down shirt. His background is a dark green.

 “Democracy, Justice, and Tragedy in Cormac McCarthy’s No Country for Old Men.”
 Religion & Literature 43.3 (Autumn 2011): 107-33.

-“Bringing ‘Fullness’ to Naomi: Centripetal Nationalism in The Book of Ruth.”
+“Bringing ‘Fullness’ to Naomi: Centripetal Nationalism in the Book of Ruth.”
 HBT 33.1 (Fall 2011): 62-81.

 “‘The Old, Old Battle of the Room’: The Politics of Space in A Room With a View.”
 The Journal of Commonwealth and Postcolonial Studies 17.1 (Spring 2011): 80-92.